-The Gardens at Shinjuku Gyoen are quite large, so you should wear comfortable shoes and pack some snacks with you.
+The Gardens at Shinjuku Gyoen are pretty large, so you should wear comfortable shoes and pack some snacks with you.
 There is a central cafe and a rest area if you’d like to take a break.
 Also, there are several benches and picnic spots around the park, so it may be a good idea to go picnic with your family and friends here.

 This place requires spending at least 3 or 4 hours, so you may want to skip it if you only have a day or two in Tokyo.

 How to get to Shinjuku Gyoen National Garden?

 After arriving at Shinjuku station, you can reach there quickly after a 10-minute walk from the station.